Chapter 9: The Speedo Incident (Her POV)

 And Malvor, for once, was the one running.

-I woke at my usual, obscenely early hour, stretching before padding to the kitchen.
+I woke at my usual, obscenely early hour, stretching and exercising, before padding to the kitchen.
 The house hadn't shifted it this time.
 It was waiting.
 The coffee pot gleamed like it had been expecting me.
 Which meant Malvor was still hiding.
 The house had kept me contained yesterday, like a parent gently corralling a stubborn child.
 Subtle.
 Polite.
 But obvious.
 It would have been infuriating if it weren't so… Actually, no. It was infuriating.
 But also hilarious.
 He was so close to losing it yesterday.
 I could see the thoughts on his panicked face.

 I poured myself a cup, something warmer and creamier this time, not too sweet.
 Just enough comfort to balance the silence.
 I took a sip, then set the cup down.
 "House," I murmured.